 Next, click Search.

 Enter the search text in the “Words or Values” input box.
 Leave “Find” set to “at least one of the words”.
-In the “Inside Tables” input, ensure all the tables are selected.
+In the “Inside Tables” input, ensure that you select all the tables.
 Click Go to perform the search.

-In the search results, wherever a match is found, you have the option to browse to or delete the record.
+In the search results, wherever a match shows up, you have the option to browse to, or delete the record.